Skip to content

 Injury and poisoning

-Injury and poisoning is the second leading cause of disease burden and third leading cause of death among Aboriginal and Torres Strait Islander people.
-It accounted for 15% (2,240) of deaths in 2015–2019.
+In 2015–2019, injury and poisoning was the second leading cause of disease burden and third leading cause of death among First Nations people, accounting for 15% (2,240 deaths) of all deaths in this period.

-The rate of death due to injury and poisoning among Indigenous Australians was 62 deaths per 100,000 population, with a rate 2.1 times as high for Indigenous males as females (84 compared with 40 per 100,000).
-After adjusting for differences in the age structure of the Indigenous and non-Indigenous populations, there are large disparities between the two populations in the rates of underlying cause of death per 100,000 from all causes of injury and poisoning except for falls (Figure 4.11).
+The rate of death due to injury and poisoning among First Nations people was 62 deaths per 100,000 population, with a rate 2.1 times as high for First Nations males as females (84 compared with 40 deaths per 100,000 population).
+There was a large gap between First Nations people and non-Indigenous Australians in the age-standardised rates of underlying causes of death per 100,000 population from all causes of injury and poisoning except for falls (Figure 4.12).

-A column charts show that the leading cause of injury and poisoning deaths for Indigenous Australians based on age-standardised rates was intentional self-harm, followed by accidental poisoning, transport accidents, falls and assault.
-Age-standardised rates were higher for Indigenous Australians than non-Indigenous Australians for all except falls.
+This column charts shows that the leading cause of injury and poisoning deaths for First Nations people based on age-standardised rates was intentional self-harm, followed by accidental poisoning, transport accidents, falls and assault.
+Age-standardised rates were higher for First Nations people than non-Indigenous Australians for all causes except falls.

 Notes

-2. Data are shown for the top 5 causes of injury and poisoning death for Indigenous Australians.
+2. Data are shown for the top 5 causes of injury and poisoning death for First Nations people.

 Source: Measure 1.03, Table D1.03.1 – AIHW National Mortality Database.

-Figure 4.12: Leading causes of death due to injury and poisoning, as a proportion of total deaths, for Indigenous males and females, 2015–2019
+Figure 4.13: Leading causes of death due to injury and poisoning for First Nations people, as a proportion of total deaths, by sex, 2015–2019

-This column chart shows suicide, transport accidents and accidental poisoning accounted for a higher proportion of deaths for Indigenous males than Indigenous females.
-The proportion of deaths that falls accounted for was similar for Indigenous males and females.
+This column chart shows suicide, transport accidents, accidental poisoning and assault accounted for a higher proportion of deaths for First Nations males than females.
+The proportion of deaths that falls accounted for was similar for First Nations males and females.

 Source: Measure 1.03, Table D1.03.1 – AIHW National Mortality Database.

-In 2017–19, injury and poisoning was the most common broad cause of hospitalisation for Indigenous Australians (excluding dialysis).
-Between 2009–10 and 2018–19, the age-standardised hospitalisation rate due to injury and poisoning increased by 34%.
-The age-standardised death rate due to injury and poisoning among Indigenous Australians increased by 14% between 2010 and 2019 (Figure 4.13).
+In 2017–19, injury and poisoning was the most common broad cause of hospitalisation for First Nations people (excluding dialysis).
+Between 2009–10 and 2018–19, the age-standardised hospitalisation rate due to injury and poisoning increased by 40%.
+The age-standardised death rate due to injury and poisoning among First Nations people increased by 14% between 2010 and 2019 (Figure 4.14).

-The first line chart shows that the age-standardised rate of hospitalisations from injury and poisoning increased for both Indigenous and non-Indigenous Australians between 2009-10 and 2018-19, while the gap increased.
-The second line chart shows that between 2010 and 2019, the age-standardised rate of death caused by injury and poisoning increased among Indigenous Australians, though to a lesser extent than for hospitalisations.
+The first line chart shows that the age-standardised rate of hospitalisations from injury and poisoning increased for both First Nations people and non-Indigenous Australians between 2009-10 and 2018-19, while the gap increased.
+The second line chart shows that between 2010 and 2019, the age-standardised rate of death caused by injury and poisoning increased among First Nations people, while rate for non-Indigenous Australians remained similar.

 Notes